xDEFCONx/ProjectEconomy/README.md

 5) Under `..\instances\ProjectEconomy`, run `ProjectEconomyLauncher.bat`

 This .bat automatically runs the updater and opens MinecraftLauncher.exe!
 Make a shortcut to it by right-clicking and using "Send to Desktop".
+If you have any issues running this .bat, then you are likely not the administrator of your system.
+This will not work without administrative privilege, and will need to be installed manually.

-NOTE: DO NOT MOVE THE .BAT ANYWHERE ELSE.
+DO NOT MOVE THE .BAT ANYWHERE ELSE.

 ### In the Minecraft launcher: